Students Right to Know and Regulations

 A recent regulation states new borrowers may only receive Subsidized loans up to 150% of their current program.
 For more information about Direct Subsidized Loan Time Limitation view the Student Aid page.

-- Financial Charges 20-21 Handbook (See Cost Of Attendance)
+Financial Charges 2021-2022 Financial Aid Handbook (See Cost Of Attendance)